vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/themecolor.md

   - function
 ---

-# Theme color and Night mode
+# Theme color

-vuepress-theme-hope implements the theme color and darkmode functions with built-in `@mr-hope/vuepress-plugin-theme-color`.

-`themeConfig.themeColor` in `.vuepress/config.js` will be passed directly to the plugin as a plugin option.

-## Custom Theme color

 This is an out-of-the-box feature that offers four themes "blue, red, green, and orange" in addition to your theme color.

-### Disable
+## Disable

-You can disable it by setting the theme field's `themeConfig.themeColor.picker` to false.
+You can disable it by setting the theme field's `themeConfig.themeColor` to false.

-### Custom color
+## Custom color

-You need to configure `themeConfig.themeColor.picker` in the format ``colorname1: colorvalue, colorname2: colorvalue, ... }`:
+You need to configure `themeConfig.themeColor` in the format ``colorname1: colorvalue, colorname2: colorvalue, ... }`:

 ::: details Example